-- The extended time allowance increased from \$5,017 to \$5,117 beginning in FY 2016. - Charter schools with extended time programs will receive 25 percent of the state average per adjusted pupil unit (about \$19 per adjusted pupil unit [APU]) beginning in FY 2016. - Funding eligibility for English learner revenue is extended from 6 to 7 years in FY 2017. - School districts not in a compensatory pilot project are allowed to allocate up to 50 percent of compensatory revenue among building sites based on a local plan beginning in FY 2016.
+- The extended time allowance increased from \$5,017 to \$5,117 beginning in FY 2016. - Charter schools with extended time programs will receive 25 percent of the state average per adjusted pupil unit (APU) (about \$19 per APU) beginning in FY 2016. - Funding eligibility for English learner revenue is extended from six to seven years in FY 2017. - School districts not in a compensatory pilot project are allowed to allocate up to 50 percent of compensatory revenue among building sites based on a local plan beginning in FY 2016.